stomaras/Web-Scrapping-from-Beginner-to-Advance/README.md

                  3)error : Contains several error classes for use by the request module 4)parse: Variety of functions for breaking up a URL into meaningful pieces like the sceme 5)robotparser : robots.txt files for what permissions are granted to bots and crawlers

+Knowledge that will need:
+                          HTTP Status Codes: 1) 200:OK
+                                             2) 400:Bad Request
+                                             3) 403:Forbidden
+                                             4) 404:Not Found